-Alistair's TV career stretches back more than 15 years taking in three long-running workhorses of the schedules – Escape to the Country, Cash in the Attic and House Doctor.
+Alistair's television career stretches back more than two decades, taking in three long-running workhorses of the schedules – Escape to the Country, Cash in the Attic and House Doctor.
 All of these shows ran for 10+ series with Alistair at the helm.

 He began his presenting career in Berlin in the 1990s with a live, internationally broadcast current affairs show which threw him into the presenting deep-end: no auto-cue, simultaneous translations into German, self-penned scripts on a dizzying array of subjects.
 His two year stint in the news room of Deutsche Welle also gave him a strong journalistic training in saying things accurately but using few words!

-Once he returned to the UK in 1999, his experience landed him the presenter job on Five's hit property show House Doctor alongside Anne Maurice.
-On the back of that popular partnership, Alistair Appleton's star rose.
+Once he returned to the UK in 1999, Alistair’s experience landed him the presenter job on Five's hit property show House Doctor alongside Anne Maurice.
+On the back of that popular partnership, his media profile rose.
 He presented BBC Breakfast live from Bath, the Tate Modern and the BBC Proms.
 He travelled widely hosting BBC Holiday and showcasing beautiful beach-side properties in UKTV Home's Fantasy Homes by the Sea, as well as shopping for homes and bargains in Uncharted Territory and Foreign Exchange, both for the BBC.

-Alistair Appleton is also founding chairman of the Shoreditch Morris Dancing Society, and speaks 4 languages: English, French, German and Brazilian Portuguese as well as a little Polish.
+Alistair is also founding chairman of the Shoreditch Morris Dancing Society and speaks four languages: English, French, German and Brazilian Portuguese as well as a little Polish.